devendranaga/linux-systems-programming-with-c/atoi.md

-# atoi and string to integer
+# atoi and string to number conversion API

 The `atoi` function perform an asci to integer conversion of a number stored in the string form.
 If it can't convert it, then it would return simply 0.
 However, value 0 is also a number and is valid.
 So in most of the cases `atoi` is only used for simple numbers and to programs that the input number string expected is always correct.
 In most of the cases, the `strtol` family of functions are preferred.